kevinushey/blog/posts/2016-09-14-pitfalls-in-writing-portable-c++98-code.Rmd

 for assessing this, with e.g. [`std::isspace`](http://en.cppreference.com/w/cpp/string/byte/isspace).
 Unfortunately, these functions are _dangerous_ for one main reason:

 - The behavior is __undefined__ if the value of ch is not representable as `unsigned char` and is not equal to EOF.

-Together, this implies a very counter-intuitive result for the following program:
+Together, this implies a very counter-intuitive result for the following program on Solaris:

 ```cpp
 #include <stdio.h>